MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ## Choosing between Store Commerce and MPOS

 Store Commerce renders CPOS but has full parity with MPOS.
 Both Store Commerce and MPOS are Universal Windows Platform (UWP) apps and they support local hardware station.
-Store Commerce doesn't currently support offline but it will in the future.
+Store Commerce doesn't currently support offline, but it will in the future.

 Store Commerce uses the Chromium engine to render the UI so it provides better rendering performance when compared to MPOS and Store Commerce is deployed through Microsoft Store, which greatly simplifies the ALM, whereas MPOS is self-serviced using LCS and HQ.
 In the future, MPOS will be deprecated and replaced by Store Commerce.